OrionStar25/Moon/about/index.md

 ## Philosophies, any?

-The one quote that has really stuck with me thorugh all these years is
+The one quote that has really stuck with me through all these years is

 > Its always the journey that matters, not the destination.